BeanSeed/BeanSeed.github.io/_portfolio/02_Adventures_of_Coconut.md

 ![There is supposed to be a picture here.](../../assets/images/adventures_of_coconut/screenshot_002.png "Have to have some scary bosses to defeat!")

-Unfortunately this game was never completed due to my lack of knowledge with programming and the code base was purely DND which became a huge cumbersome mess to manage.
+Unfortunately this game project was never completed as I had started college at the time.
+Nevertheless, there is a playable alpha-version free to download below.

 ![There is supposed to be a picture here.](../../assets/images/adventures_of_coconut/screenshot_dnd_001.png "This is why I learned to code.")